-- Current or former officers, directors, trustees, key employees, and five highest compensated employees listed in Form 990, Part VII, Section A are interested persons for all organizations. - For organizations described in sections 501(c)(3) or 501(c)(4), disqualified persons as described in section 4958(f)(1) are also interested persons. - For organizations described in section 509(a)(3), disqualified persons as described in section 4958(c)(3)(B) are also interested persons.
+For all organizations, current or former officers, directors, trustees, key employees, and highest compensated employees listed in Form 990, Part VII, Section A, are interested persons.
+For organizations described in section 501(c)(3) or 501(c)(4), disqualified persons as described in section 4958(f)(1) are also interested persons.

+• For organizations described in section 509(a)(3), disqualified persons as described in section 4958(c)(3)(B) are also interested persons.